FlexMeasures/flexmeasures/bvp/data/Readme.md

 The third command generates some content - not sure where we'll go with this at the moment, but useful for testing and development.

 With every migration, you get a new migration step in `migrations/versions`.
-Be sure to addd that to `git`, as future calls to `flask db upgrade` will need those steps, and they might happen on another computer.
+Be sure to add that to `git`, as future calls to `flask db upgrade` will need those steps, and they might happen on another computer.

 Hint: You can edit these migrations steps, if you want.